SargisArzumanyan/Neuron-Number-Prediction/README.md

 fmr % - relative mass of forebrain (to whole brain), cmr % - relative mass of cerebellum, rmr % - relative mass of rest of the brain.
-All masses are provided in grams
+All masses are provided in grams.

 Most of the neuron count data is collected from articles cited in wikipedia's 'list of animals by number of neurons' page, (https://en.wikipedia.org/wiki/List_of_animals_by_number_of_neurons), numbers for many birds is colected from this article (https://www.nature.com/articles/s41559-022-01815-x), and harbour porpoise's numbers are from here (https://patzkelab.org/2019/06/10/30th-annual-meeting-of-cetology-study-group-of-japan-tokyo/).
-Only counts obtined by isotropic fractionator method are included.
+Only neural counts obtined by isotropic fractionator method are included.